zigzap/zap/README.md

 and rust examples for the `wrk` performance tests.

 **Note 2**: Current ZIG master has a nasty TLS bug which prevents it from downloading from GitHub.
-See the release notes of [release-0.0.20-localhost](https://github.com/zigzap/zap/releases/tag/release-0.0.20-localhost) for a workaround.
+See [this doc](./doc/build-localhost.md) or the release notes of [release-0.0.20-localhost](https://github.com/zigzap/zap/releases/tag/release-0.0.20-localhost) for a workaround.